 They’d say, “Who goes to Disneyland with babies?”
 I then would respond that we took him to Disneyland Paris at 6 months old and we all had a great time.

-In fact, I think Disneyland with a baby can be a fantastic family vacation.
+Is Disneyland for babies?
+Well, not really.
+But, I think Disneyland with a baby can be a fantastic family vacation.

 If you have traveled with your baby before, you may have felt like everyone was staring at you.
-We’ve traveled places where we felt like the worst parents ever for daring to bring our baby.
+We’ve traveled to places where we felt like the worst parents ever for daring to bring our baby.